Advertisement

 This ovulation calculator is designed for educational and planning purposes only.
 It cannot guarantee pregnancy, prevent pregnancy, or replace professional medical advice.
 Cycles can change due to stress, travel, illness, PCOS, thyroid problems, weight changes and many other factors.

-If you’ve been trying to conceive for 12 months (or 6 months if you’re 35 or older) without success, or if you have very irregular or absent periods, it’s a good idea to speak with your doctor, OB-GYN or fertility specialist in your country.
+If you've been trying to conceive for 12 months (or 6 months if you're 35 or older) without success, or if you have very irregular or absent periods, it's a good idea to speak with your doctor, OB-GYN or fertility specialist.

 The calculator uses your average cycle length and luteal phase to estimate ovulation.
-For people with regular cycles, this can be a helpful guide, but it’s still an estimate.
-Hormones, stress, travel, illness and many other factors can shift your ovulation earlier or later, so no online tool can be 100% accurate.
+For regular cycles it can be a helpful guide, but it's still an estimate — hormones, stress, travel and illness can shift your ovulation earlier or later.

 You can still use it, but the results will be less precise.
-If your cycle length jumps around a lot from month to month, consider tracking cervical mucus, using ovulation predictor kits, and speaking with your doctor if you’re concerned about irregular ovulation.
+If your cycle length jumps around a lot from month to month, consider tracking cervical mucus, using ovulation predictor kits, and speaking with your doctor.

 No. It can show the days when pregnancy is most likely, but whether conception happens depends on many factors: sperm health, egg quality, timing, age, lifestyle and more.
 Even with perfect timing, many healthy couples need several cycles to conceive.

 Many people get the most reliable results if they test around the time their period is due, usually about 14 days after ovulation.
-Some sensitive tests may show a result a little earlier, but testing too soon can give false negatives.
+Testing too soon can give false negatives.

 The luteal phase is the time between ovulation and your next period, often around 12–14 days.
-It’s usually more stable than the first part of the cycle, so knowing your luteal phase length helps the calculator estimate your ovulation and expected next period more accurately.
+It's usually more stable than the first part of the cycle, so knowing it helps the calculator estimate your ovulation and next period more accurately.